choucurtis987/fall2021_honors_project/README.md

 <img src="/example_GUI.png" width="500" height="300">

 - The top graph is a history of the waveform upstroke/peak size.
   - **Waveform upstroke/peak** size is determined by creating a subset of the waveform consisting of values from the 50th value to the value located at the halfway point of the waveform.
+We begin the subset at the 50th point because there may be another max in the beginning of the waveform unrelated to the upstroke.
   - We then find the max value of this subset giving us the highest point in the upstroke.
-  - We then check the previous 50 points starting from the highest point in the upstroke to find where the upstroke begins.
+  - From the highest point in the upstroke, we then check its previous 50 points to find where the upstroke begins.
-  - With the max and min value of the upstroke, we subtract the min from the max to obtain our upstroke/peak size
+  - With the max and min value of the upstroke, we subtract the min from the max to obtain our upstroke/peak size.
   - This process is shown in the code below:
 ```python
 volt_subset = volt[50:int(len(volt) / 2)]